-PROJECT TITLE DEPARTMENT

-Town Campus Site Development Administration

-PROJECT TYPE PROJECT LEVEL

-☐ Health/Safety/Welfare 1: Mandated or gov bd priority

-☐ Maintenance/Replacement 2: Improves efficiency, reduces costs

-Expansion of Program/Facility 3: Improves quality of life

-The state of the s

-Included in the costs is the acquisition of land to complete the site.
+PROJECT TITLE DEPARTMENT Town Campus Site Development Administration PROJECT TYPE PROJECT LEVEL Health/Safety/Welfare 1: Mandated or gov bd priority Maintenance/Replacement 2: Improves efficiency, reduces costs Expansion of Program/Facility 3: Improves quality of life PROJECT DESCRIPTION Discov Provent Included in the costs is the acquisition of land to complete the site e.
+This project also included in the costs is the acquisition of nand to complete the site.
 This project also includes the design, engineering, and construction of roads, utilities, and other essential infrastructure on the site.
 The master plan for this site includes a Wake County Public Library, Police Station, Main Fire Station, Town Hall, and Community Center.
 This project will create pad-ready sites for the buildings identified in the master plan.